-Exceptions: As there were no termination payments during the year, there were no exceptions noted.
+Exceptions: One termination payment was made during the year, there were no exceptions noted.

-20. Obtain management's representation that employer and employee portions of thirdparty payroll-related amounts have been paid, and any associated forms have been filed, by required deadlines.
+20. Obtain management's representation that employer and employee portions of third-party payroll-related amounts have been paid, and any associated forms have been filed, by required deadlines.